LetiziaDePietri/Bioinformatics-resources-project/README.md

 # Bioinformatics Resources project
-This project was performed in the context of the Bioinformatics Resources project, held by Professor Romanel at the University of Trento.
+This project was performed in the context of the Bioinformatics Resources project, held by Professor Alessandro Romanel at the University of Trento.

 This analysis is performed on a Lung Squamous Cell Carcinoma Dataset (extracted from the Cancer Genome Atlas), containing 62940 observations.
 After an initial filtering, the steps performed were: